tysonpbr/Firebase-Game/README.md

 - game name

 Tyson's Tasks
 - add mafia voting funstionality
+  - add UI to show your current vote
-  - add only one vote per person
+  - add UI to show vote counter
   - add only mafia see voting
   - add waiting screen for non mafia
   - add voting completion when vote is unanimous